 When the workday is done and the sun has gone down, Jacksonville's nightlife comes alive.
 Spanning the heart of downtown Jacksonville is what is known as "The Elbow," a collection of bars, nightclubs and venues sure to add some pep into your nighttime activities.
-Another popular string of pubs and bars, located at the beaches, is the can'tmiss nightlife experience referred to by locals as "The Golden Mile."
+Always popular for bar hopping are the array of hot spots in the Jacksonville Beach area, many within walking distance from each other.
 Regardless of where you begin your nightlife journey, from Nassau County to St. Johns and everywhere in between, the First Coast is brimming with late night hot spots to dance and play the night away.

 Somewhat removed from the "big city nightlife" in Jacksonville are many treasures within Clay County.
 In Orange Park you will find several great places to stop in at and have a good time after a long workday.
-Find your own place where everybody knows your name and stop in at Cheers Bar and Grill.
+Find your own place where everybody knows your name and stop in at Cheers Park Avenue.
 With live music, DJs and specials throughout the week, Cheers is a perfect place to meet new friends.
 Happy hour, live music, entertainment and karaoke keep things lively over at Locals Pub.
 With a full bar and friendly staff, you'll feel like a native in no time.
 Stop in at Mellow Mushroom in Fleming Island for a psychedelic time of gourmet pizza slices to pair with draughts and specialty drinks.
 The Roadhouse in Orange Park is another local favorite.
-Pool tournaments, happy hour, Ladies' Night and 2forTuesday deals are just a few of the fun times to be had at this sports bar.
+Pool tournaments, happy hour, Ladies' Night and nightly drink specials are just a few of the fun times to be had at this sports bar.

-For an evening on the beach with live music, karaoke and dancing, visit one of the many seaside locations offering up a good time.
-Making up The Golden Mile are several fabulous spots to hit as you make your way along the sandy coast.
+For an evening on the beach with live music, karaoke and dancing, visit one of the many seaside locations offering up a good time along the sandy coast.
+Located just feet away from the water in Neptune Beach, The Lemon Bar provides a cool atmosphere and an oceanfront patio while offering their frothy signature concoctions that will leave you wanting more.
 Pete's Bar has been a beaches' tradition since 1933 with a great mix of locals and tourists partying the night away.
-Ragtime Tavern offers good food, fun times and expertly crafted beers for patrons year after year.
-Every day is St. Patrick's Day at Lynch's Irish Pub, which serves up drinks and food inspired by the Emerald Isle.
-Located just feet away from the water, The Lemon Bar provides a cool atmosphere and an oceanfront patio while offering their frothy signature concoctions that will leave you wanting more.
+Ragtime Tavern in Atlantic Beach offers good food, fun times and expertly crafted beers for patrons year after year.
+Every day is St. Patrick's Day at Lynch's Irish Pub in Jacksonville Beach, which serves up drinks and food inspired by the Emerald Isle.
+Next to Lynch's is tiki bar Flask & Cannon where visitors can find modern-day twist on traditional rumbased cocktails.